 Click on Parks & Places in the menu at the top of the page.
 Choose Rock Creek Park to learn more about the Park and its trails, natural communities, natural history, ecological threats, and management/stewardship.

-Anywhere inside Parks & Places that you see the blue globe Map Viewer Icon, you can click on it to go to a Map Viewer.
-You can use the interactive Map Viewer to find a park's trails, good places to see certain natural communities, points of interest, picnic areas, bathrooms, historic sites, soils, geology, and much more.
-You can use it to plan a hike through the park, and print out a personalized report with a zoomable map and a list of the features you’ve chosen to highlight on your hike.
+Anywhere inside Parks & Places that you see the blue globe Map Viewer Icon, you can click on it to go to a park's interactive Map Viewer.
+Use the interactive map it to find trails, good places to see certain natural communities, points of interest, picnic areas, bathrooms, historic sites, soils, geology, and much more.
+Dig deeper with Details to learn more about these features.
+The map can show you your location in the park; tap your location on the map to learn about it.
+Or use the map to plan a hike through the park ahead of time: using the Measure/Analyze tool, you can "See What's Here" to learn about features along your desired path.

 To get the most out of the map viewer, explore the Map Viewer Tutorial.